How Bad Weather Conditions Affect Liability in Car Accidents

 How to Win a Weather-Related Car Crash Case

-If you’ve been injured in a car crash, don’t settle for the first offer the other driver’s insurance company throws at you just because you understand that weather conditions weren’t ideal.
+If you’ve been injured in an auto accident, don’t settle for the first offer the other driver’s insurance company throws at you just because you understand that the weather conditions weren’t ideal.
 All drivers should exercise caution when driving in rain, fog, sleet, snow, etc.